Icedude907/SonicFrontiersModding/README.md

 This is a project I used to modify in-game text.
 It generates a working HedgeModManager mod for use in the game.

+Since the required files for a mod are in the root of the project (`./raw/`, `mod.ini`) this repository can be cloned into your mods directory for convenient development.

 Some assembly required:
 - Sonic Frontiers must be installed.
 - The build scripts are written in rust.
 So you'll want it installed (along with an internet connection to download some packages)